11 Great Cruise Deals for 2018 Under $100

 Is a budget-friendly cruise on your 2018 agenda?
-Despite the hurricanes that hit some areas this past year, it's "full steam ahead" for the coming season.
+Despite the hurricanes that hit some areas this past year, it's "full steam ahead" for the 2018 season.
 Sailing during the so-called "shoulder months" can save a lot of cash.
 That means avoiding the Caribbean from June through August, when there will be a significant spike in prices due to summer break, according to experts at Cruiseline.
 Think May and September for destinations such as Alaska, and April, May, and October for Europe.
-And for those who aren't picky about the ports or ship, booking just a few months before sailing can translate into big savings.
-Cheapism asked Cruiseline and Expedia CruiseShipCenters to identify the top 20 cruises of 2018 that cost less than $100 per night.
+Folks who aren't picky about the ports or ship can enjoy big savings.
+Cheapism asked Cruiseline and Expedia CruiseShipCenters to identify the top cruises of 2018 that cost less than $100 per night.
 (Note: Prices and availability are subject to change.)

 Departure: April 29